Frequently Asked Questions

 Contact Stop it Now!
 Helpline - 0808 1000 900

 This is a confidential helpline for adults worried about the sexual behaviour of others towards children and also those worried about their own sexual thoughts or behaviour towards children.
 The Helpline also deals with parents and carers worried about the sexual behaviour of their children.
 The Helpline operates from 9am-9pm Monday-Thursday and from 9am-5pm on Friday.
-Stop it Now! can also provide help by email on email@example.com, with a response in 7 working days.
-More information can also be found on www.stopitnow.org.uk.
+Stop it Now! can also provide help through its secure messaging service, with a response within 5-7 working days.
+Please do call our helpline if you have any concerns.

 Contact the NSPCC Helpline - 0808 800 5000